XtraWyze/AI-PC-Assistant/local_ai_assistant/README.md

 These run instantly without the LLM:

-- `scan apps` / `list apps` keeps the executable registry up to date.
+- `scan apps` / `list apps` refreshes the executable registry.
 - `open <app>` or `launch <app>` starts any indexed application.
 - `close <app>` issues a Windows `taskkill` for the target process (falls back to `<name>.exe` if the app isn't indexed).
 - `open folder <path>` opens a directory in Explorer.
 - `open browser`, `open chrome`, `open notepad`, `take screenshot`, and `type: ...` provide quick PC controls.
-- `record that`, `start recording this`, and `stop recording` forward to Xbox Game Bar hotkeys so you can capture highlights hands-free.
+- `record that`, `start recording this`, and `stop recording` forward to Xbox Game Bar hotkeys for highlight capture.

 Set `MERGE_COMMAND_RESPONSES=False` in `config.py` if you prefer instant local acknowledgements instead of routing the action summary back through the LLM.

 ## Notes

-- Toggle `USE_STT`/`USE_TTS` in `config.py` to disable audio subsystems.
-- Voice interrupts are enabled by default—say "stop" or "cancel" while TTS is speaking to cut it off (`ENABLE_VOICE_INTERRUPTS`).
-- In the Wyzer Chat GUI you can also click the **Stop** button (or press `Esc`) to cancel the current reply; voice phrases use the same interrupt hook when TTS is enabled.
-- The interrupt listener keeps the microphone stream open at all times for near-zero latency; disable the feature entirely if you need to reclaim the input device.
+- The assistant is text-only; no microphones, hotwords, or TTS pipelines are required.
+- `ENABLE_VOICE_TYPING` governs whether the `voice_typing_control` tool is available for keystroke automation.
 - `data/memory.json` stores lightweight key/value context.
+Delete it to reset history.
 - Logs can optionally be written to `logs/assistant.log` via `utils/logger.py`.